November 26, 2020 | 8min read

 From November 2017 to April this year visitors of the Tate Modern gallery in London could try out an immersive VR experience at the Modigliani exhibition and visit the artist’s studio in Paris.
 They could see almost first-hand, the artist’s modest living conditions, his work and learn about the last years of his life in the French capital.
 VR and AR can encourage young people to know more about art as well as give something new and exciting even to the frequent museum-goers. source: Tate.org.uk

-What do you think of our list?
+What do you think of our list and the benefits of technology?
 Do you know some other cool #PositiveTech initiatives and products?
 If so, let us know!